mcpython4-coding/Documentation/mcpython/engine/ResourceLoader.md

     function exists(file: str, transform=True)

-        checks if an given file exists in the system
+        Checks if a given file exists in the system
         :param file: the file to check
         :param transform: if it should be transformed for check
         :return: if it exists or not